safaris since 1995

 Ennedi Natural and Cultural Reserve

-Ennedi is located in the Sahara Desert in the north east of Chad.
-A designated UNESCO World Heritage Site and 44,000sq km of wilderness.
-This natural sandstone landscape of plateaus, arches, canyons and cliffs is Sahara’s garden of Eden.
-Alive with fauna, flora, rock paintings and human occupation dating back to the Neolithic period.
+Ennedi is located in the Sahara Desert in the north east of Chad - a UNESCO World Heritage Site comprising 44,000sq km of wilderness.
+Also known as Sahara’s Garden of Eden, Ennedi is a wonderland of natural sandstone which forms a dramatic landscape of plateaus, arches, stacks, canyons and cliffs.
+Furthermore, the area is alive with fauna, flora, rock paintings and signs of human occupation dating back to the Neolithic period.

 Why go on safari to Ennedi…

-- diversity – Ennedi is home to 525 + species of plants, Barbary sheep, striped hyena, desert lynx , Dorcas gazelle and large crocodile population.
-The park is also a crossroads for migratory birds with 199 species of birds passing through
+- Diversity - Ennedi is home to 525 + species of plants, Barbary sheep, striped hyena, desert lynx , Dorcas gazelle and a large crocodile population.
+In addition, the park is also a crossroads for migratory birds, with 199 species of birds passing through annually

-Drop us a line if you’d like to talk to one of our safari specialists.
+Drop us a line if you’d like to talk to one of our safari specialists about visiting Ennedi.

 African Parks assumed long term management of Ennedi in February 2018.
-Working with the Government of the Republic of Chad towards the following aims:
+Currently they are working with the Government of the Republic of Chad towards the following aims:

-- provide training programs for the local communities aimed at developing skills to help the growth of conservation led tourism activities
+- provide training programs to develop skills relating to conservation led tourism activities

-- restore the park both culturally and naturally creating the only fully-functioning Sahelian-Saharan ecosystem
+- restore the park both culturally and naturally - the only fully-functioning Sahelian-Saharan ecosystem

-- finally… reintroduce wildlife species which have been lost
+- and finally… reintroduce wildlife species which have been lost